The best time to sail in Croatia

 Whenever you come, there is always plenty to do!

 Croatia thrives on its tourism industry and there is a vast range of cultural events scheduled to run across Dalmatia all season long.
-For further details see our blog article on the coming season: Summer 2019 Cultural Events.
-If music festivals are more your style, check out everything you need to know in the Summer 2019 Music Festivals guide.
+For further details see our calendar for the coming season: Summer 2020 Cultural Events.
+If music festivals are more your style, check out everything you need to know in the Summer 2020 Music Festivals guide.
+If you are a fitness fanatic or enjoy outdoor activities then look through our calendar of active tourism: Sports Events in Croatia 2020.

 We love it here and stay all season long, so whenever you are thinking of coming, we will be here to help!
 Get in touch today to start planning your next sailing holiday in Croatia!
-Why not start off by getting your 2019 brochure?
+Next you should read about the best way to see Croatia, who should try a sailing holiday, and get some great reasons to come!
+Then get your brochure and get the ball rolling!

 ¹ Data based on an average of 68 yachts and catamarans offered in our portfolio, which varied from 19-55% cheaper than their seasonal highs.